-The One Health approach, if applied correctly, has a central place in the prevention of a number of infectious diseases and health emergencies.
+Some tenets of the One Health approach, if applied correctly, have a central place in the prevention of a number of infectious diseases and health emergencies.
 However, it is prudent not to exclude important causes and sustainers of epidemics and pandemics from the equation that do not typically fall under it.